oats-group3/General-Work/Channels & Customer Relationships.md

   # Customer Support

   Customer Support is avliable 24 hours a day, 7 days a week.
 We are availale through online chat, email, or via phones.
 Our customer service team will strive to keep wait times non-exist by having well staffed centers, well trained staff, and making sure the customer is happy the first time around.
-Our customer service teams will be well trained, but organized.
+Our customer service are highly organized.
 We will not expect our general customer service team to do tech support, or any other specialized task, the welcome menu when you call will have one option, which is what department.
 This helps to make sure the customer gets the right team member the first time.

 ## Task 2

+# Relationships With Customers

+  Our model allows some, but not deep, relationships with our customers.
+By keeping record of emails sent and prioritizing those that need the most direct attention we can ensure positive attiudes with those who may have a problem with a product or questions about an item.
+As stated earlier our Customer Support will be the most effective way of bridging the distance gap and ensure that the customer speakes with the most appropriate person.
+There will also be community forums to discuss Q/A and have those with similiar problems in the same area for direct communications.
+Again our customer segement are the higher class so while we may run into difficult customers, the majority should find our communication satifactory.